-This protocol sets out the plan for the evaluation of the English Mastery (EM) programme.
 The aim of the EM programme is to implement a coherent and cumulative approach to curriculum design including bespoke assessments.
 The aim of the intervention is to improve achievement in the subject of English.
 This is done by providing teachers with subject-specific training, curriculum materials and ongoing in-school support and coaching.
+Changes to intervention design and delivery necessitated by the Covid-19 pandemic are described in the table below.